 PC to Cloud Backup: Local disks, external removable disks, Cloud drives, and USB can be selected as the source.
 You can choose CBackup Cloud as the destination.
 Each account will get 10GB of free cloud storage.

-Cloud to Cloud Backup: CBackup allows you to add different cloud drive accounts like OneDrive, Dropbox, Google Drive to it.
+Cloud to Cloud Backup: CBackup allows you to add different cloud drive accounts like OneDrive, Dropbox, and Google Drive to it.
 Then files in them can be transferred between two different accounts with one login.

 Combined Cloud: If you need huge cloud storage, you can try this feature to merge multiple free cloud storage.
 Then you will get unlimited cloud storage for free.

 If you worry about Dropbox ransomware protection, hope this article can help you learn more information about Dropbox protection from ransomware.
 What's more, if you decide to switch to the best Dropbox alternative, CBackup can be a great choice.